-&lt;sup>37 This may be different when farmers have recently been exposed to new information (for instance through an extension intervention) as differences in exposure and internalization of the new messages may create more empirical variation in knowledge of this new information.
+^{36.} This may be different when farmers have recently been exposed to new information (for instance, through an extension intervention), as differences in exposure and internalization of the new messages may create more empirical variation in knowledge of this new information.

-&lt;sup>38 For instance, the optimal number of seeds in a hole at planting can depend on the quality of the seeds and the spacing between seeds, and when farmers answer this question, their benchmark quality and spacing might be different than those of the agronomist.
-And their answers may change over time if answers reflect their most recent experiences.
+^{37.} For instance, the optimal number of seeds in a hole at planting can depend on the quality of the seeds and the spacing between seeds, and when farmers answer this question, their benchmark quality and spacing might be different than those of the agronomist.
+Also, their answers may change over time if the answers reflect their most recent experiences.